shi-rudo/country-flag-emojis/README.md

 ## Error Handling

-The `lookup` methods will throw the following errors:
+The `CountryFlag` object methods will throw the following errors:

 - `InvalidInputError`: If the input is null, undefined, or an empty string.
 - `InvalidLengthError`: If the country code is either not exactly 2 or 3 characters long.